AScott24/Sacramento-Shelter-Analysis/README.md

-# Sacramento-Shelter-Analysis
+# Hello 👋

+## Shelter Analysis

-The repository houses the RMarkdown Code used for the analysis on Sacramento animal shelters
+The repository houses the RMarkdown Code used for an analysis I undertook that sought to identify the impact COVID-19 made on Sacramento animal shelters.